-The warmer weather can mean lots of opportunity for you and your horse to enjoy summer.
-However, as with other animals, horses are susceptible to dehydration and can suffer from heat exhaustion and heatstroke, especially as they're usually outside in the sun.
+The summer can mean lots of opportunities for you and your horse to enjoy the warmer weather.
+However, as with other animals, horses are prone to dehydration and can suffer from heat exhaustion and heatstroke, especially as they're usually outside in the sun.

 There are lots of ways you can help keep your horse happy and healthy all year round, from providing plenty of water and shade to riding earlier or later in the day.
-If you suspect your horse may be suffering in the heat, we also have advice on immediate action to take.
+If you suspect your horse may be suffering in the heat, we'll also cover what to do to help them.

 How can I keep my horse cool in hot weather?

 Firstly, how hot is hot?
-Research on horses working in the heat regards 28-30 degrees centigrade and above as 'hot', however, humidity should also be considered.
+Research on horses working in the heat considers 28-30°C and above as 'hot', but don't forget that humidity also makes a difference.
 High humidity reduces the effectiveness of evaporative cooling through sweating.
-Therefore, we would always advise that you monitor temperatures and humidity throughout the summer months.
+It's a good idea to monitor temperatures and humidity throughout the summer months.

-Constant access to shade is extremely important, whether achieved through natural shade provided by trees or via man-made shelters.
+Constant access to shade is extremely important, whether from the natural shade of trees or man-made shelters.
 Shade is particularly important for elderly horses and foals.

 Horses with pink areas of skin, especially on the face, can be prone to sunburn.
-Using a good child-safe factor 50 sunblock, applied once daily to these areas will help to reduce the risk of sunburn.
+Using a good child-safe factor 50 sunblock, applied once a day to these areas, will help to reduce the risk of sunburn.